 Download the Biobank regulation files:

 A large number of samples and data should be made accessible to researchers to foster biomedical research progress in the health-care domain.
-This Swiss Biobanking Platform (SBP) template applies primarily to research biobanks embedded into SBP network as well as to other non-research biobanks, whose secondary purpose will be a requalification as a research biobank.
+This Swiss Biobanking Platform (SBP) template applies primarily to research biobanks embedded into the SBP network as well as to other non-research biobanks, whose secondary purpose will be a requalification as a research biobank.

-In Switzerland, this requirement derives from the need of protecting the fundamental rights of participants, in particular, their personal freedom (art.
+In Switzerland, this requirement derives from the need to protect the fundamental rights of participants, in particular, their personal freedom (art.
 10 Cst) and privacy (art.
 13 Cst), as well as their personality rights (art.
 28ss CC).
 Furthermore, provisions related to research involving human beings (refer notably to art.
 118b Cst, art.
 43 HRA and art.
 5 HRO) and to data protection strongly support the elaboration of such a document.